Frequently Asked Questions

 The City of Berkeley’s Building Energy Saving Ordinance (BESO) Rebate Program has additional requirements for assessments and rebate payments.
 If you want to provide Home Energy Scores in the City of Berkeley, please complete the StopWaste Assessor Agreement, and let us know you would also like to work in the City of Berkeley.
 We will then work with you to complete the additional requirements.
 An Assessor must be registered as a Home Energy Score Assessor with StopWaste in order to be a BESO Assessor.

 Will I receive a rebate on energy assessments performed in the City of Berkeley?

-We do not provide rebates to Assessors that perform a Home Energy Score in the City of Berkeley, because Berkeley provides a $200 rebate to homeowners who receive a Home Energy Score.
+We do not provide rebates to Assessors that perform a Home Energy Score in the City of Berkeley, because Berkeley requires a Home Energy Score to be performed at time of salle in accordance with the BESO ordinance.
 More details can be found here: Building Energy Saving Ordinance (BESO) in Berkeley.